 Minoxidil has gained widespread recognition and popularity in Singapore as a highly effective treatment option for hair loss in both men and women.
+It may also be known by its brand name Loniten.

 Minoxidil is a vasodilator that was initially introduced as an oral medication for high blood pressure.
 However, hair growth was discovered to be a surprising side effect.